dynamsoft-docs/barcode-reader-docs-mobile/programming/enumeration/error-code.md

 ## BarcodeReader Error Code

+You might receive one of the following error codes when an error occurs in Dynamsoft Barcode Reader library.

 | Error Code | Description |
 | ---------- | ----------- |
 | 0 | Successful. |